developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/keycapture/index.md

 ### Include only the required modules

-To include individual APIs, you must first include the `ebapi.js` in your HTML, and then the additional required API file(s).
+To include individual APIs, you must first include a reference to the `ebapi.js` in the HTML, and then the additional required API file(s).
 For instance, to use the KeyCapture API, add the following code to the HTML file(s).
 Again, this assumes that relevant API files have been copied to the same directory as the HTML.

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>